Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ![Screenshot of 'About Us' section on the Home page](assets/images/about-us.jpg)

-User reviews of the site are also be featured in a section separated by a secondary hero-image.
+User reviews of the site are also featured in a section separated by a secondary hero-image.
+The reviews currently on the page are made-up and have been used to display what that section could look like.

 ### **Hikes page**